peterlidee/searchparams-next-15/article/article-5.md

 As a little bonus I also wrote an integration test for the entire `/list` route.
 You can see it on [github](https://github.com/peterlidee/searchparams-next-15/blob/main/src/app/list/__tests__/list-route-integration.test.tsx).

 If you want to support my writing, you can [donate with paypal](https://www.paypal.com/donate/?hosted_button_id=4D78YQU4V5NEJ).

-// TODO: link old articles to new one